Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Introduction

 CCSNe mark the end of massive stars, whose iron cores collapse under gravity once electron degeneracy pressure can no longer hold it.
 The collapse halts at nuclear density, launching a shock wave that soon stalls from energy losses and must be revived to drive the explosion \citep{muller20hydrodynamics}.
 Successful explosions leave behind neutron stars, while failed ones form black holes \citep{oconnor11, Burrows23Black}.

 A small fraction of neutrinos emitted by the nascent proto-neutron star (PNS) is absorbed in the post-shock region, where it heats the material \citep{mueller:12a} and drives convection \citep{herant94inside, burrows95on, janka95first}.
 This convective activity, together with the standing accretion shock instability (SASI) \citep{blondin03stability, foglizzo06neutrino}, helps revive the stalled shock and trigger explosion.
 Additionally, convective eddies from the innermost nuclear burning shells can enhance post-shock turbulence when they interact with the shock, further supporting shock expansion \citep{Couch15Three, Mueller17Supernova, Kazeroni20impact, Vartanyan22collapse, Telman24Convective}.
-This explosion scenario, known as the neutrino mechanism, is expected to operate in slowly or non-rotating progenitors, which likely represent the majority of massive stars \citep{Heger05Presupernova}.
+This explosion scenario is known as the neutrino mechanism.

 In rapidly rotating progenitors, the PNS is born with high rotational kinetic energy.
-This energy can be transferred to the shock front via magnetic fields, potentially driving powerful explosions known as hypernovae \citep{burrows:07b, winteler12, moesta:14b}.
+This energy can be transferred to the shock front via magnetic fields, potentially driving powerful explosions known as hypernovae \citep{burrows:07b, moesta:14b}.
 This process, referred to as the magnetorotational mechanism, may also produce magnetically driven jets \cite{obergaulinger:20, kuroda:20}.
 If such a jet successfully breaks through the stellar envelope, it can power a long gamma-ray burst \citep{metzger11protomagnetar}.
 Even in cases where the jet is ``choked'' before breakout, its energy can still be deposited into the envelope, contributing to an explosion \citep{Pais23choked, Piran19jet_ccsn}.
+However, such rapidly rotating progenitors are expected to be rare \citep{Heger05Presupernova}.
 Recently, progenitors with moderate rotation have received increasing attention \citep[e.g.,][]{Takiwaki16Three, Summa18Rotation, Abdikamalov21Impact, Buellet23Effect}, bridging the gap between the extremes of slow and rapid rotation.